AtaishNehra/Climate-Induced-Disaster-Predictor/README.md

 # Folder Description:
 1. Ataish LSTM model: Contains 3 python files, each file represents a different LSTM model along with a csv file i.e. the merged dataset used in all the 3 python files for building the ML model.
 Shows the worst model and the best performing model.
 2. Clean Datasets: Consits of 2 subfolders- "other" that has cleaned files from the year 1992 to 2000 for various climate change measures and disaster data.
 The seconf subfolder- "top_30" has filtered data of only the top 30 countries according to the number of natural disasters occured(we have used this data for all our models).
+3. Data Cleaning & Manipulation Scripts: This folder contails files for all the data scleaning done on independent data files of all the climate data as well as the natural disasters data.
-3. Documentation- It has all the PDFs made on Overleaf, for our project and research work.
+4. Documentation- It has all the PDFs made on Overleaf, for our project and research work.
+5. EDA & outlier detection: This folder contains python scripts for pre-machine learning EDA on the datasets along with outlier detection on the dataset, all done on jupyter python.
-4. Raw Datasets: It consists raw data files which were downloaded from International Monetary Fund's website.
+6. Raw Datasets: It consists raw data files which were downloaded from International Monetary Fund's website.
 All of these are open source data and the link is entered in the "Acknowledgment" part.
+7. Sean's Attention model - This folder has python scripts for attention neural network model, it has numerous files showing the progress of building different attention model and the final best performing model.
-5. Images: It contains png files for all the EDA graphs.
+8. Images: It contains png files for all the EDA graphs.
 # Contact

 # Acknowledgments